 The non-compete clause (NCC) is generally used to protect an employer from an employee disclosing sensitive information in the future when said employee moves on to a different employer within that same industry.
 For some pharmaceutical and tech companies, these agreements make sense, but they should always be constructed reasonably.
 A reasonable non-compete clause can easily be enforced in the event that you violate it.
 However, our firm has seen non-compete clauses that require an employee does not move to a competitor for 20 years.
-These can be contested as unreasonable can be made null and void with the help of a competent and dedicated legal team.
+These can be contested as unreasonable and made null and void with the help of a competent and dedicated legal team.

 What experience does your firm have in business law?

 Many of our fellow attorneys at Arnold & Itkin LLP worked in the business arena before going to law, having experience from the business perspective in complex contract negotiations and transactions.
 Additionally, many of our legal professionals studied business law both in their undergraduate and Juris Doctor programs.
 The overall combination of business industry practice and knowledge, and legal prowess leaves us quite confident that we can represent you as either a defendant or plaintiff in the most sophisticated of business or commercial litigation.

 How do I know if an insurance company is engaging in prohibited practices?